Injury prevention for climbers after a break

-It’s been more than 100 days since the Hangar closed!
-Just let that sink in for a moment.
-It’s perfectly natural for you to have lost some conditioning in that time and technique may have diminished somewhat as you haven’t been moving on a climbing wall for a long time.
-Its ok to have a think about where you were before and have that as a goal.
+If you've had an extended rest period from climbing, it’s perfectly natural for you to have lost some conditioning in that time and technique may have diminished somewhat as you haven’t been moving on a climbing wall for a long time.
+It's ok to think about where you were before and have that as a goal.
 But be sensible about the timescale.

 We don’t necessarily get better at climbing or movement while we are doing it.
 Adaptation of our body occurs when we are resting so it’s important that we build that in.
 I know you are excited to be back, and we love to see you but make sure you get plenty of rest in between your sessions.

 Undertaking a greater amount of physical activity needs fuelling.
 Consider eating a bit more protein in your meals.
-Good sources are lean meat (if you must) fish, eggs, tofu, nuts & seeds beans/legumes, milk, yoghurt and glorious cheese.
-Remember you have a 20 min ‘window’ post exercise, when your muscles are hungry for the resources it has used.
-Try to get in some protein in this time to maximise muscle recovery and growth.
+Good sources are lean meat, fish, eggs, tofu, nuts & seeds beans/legumes, milk, yoghurt and glorious cheese.
+Remember you have a 20 min ‘window’ post-exercise when your muscles are hungry for the resources it has used.
+Try to get in some protein at this time to maximise muscle recovery and growth.

-If you feel any kind of pain (beyond that lovely warm achy feeling of muscle soreness), then stop straight away.
+If you feel any pain (beyond that lovely warm achy feeling of muscle soreness), stop immediately.
 Pushing yourself if it hurts doesn’t make you tough, it makes you injured and you will have to take considerably more time off.
 Ask a staff member if you need assistance or help with recovery.

 You may feel a little bit down about your current level of climbing.
-That is normal but remember, you didn’t start climbing at your pre-lockdown level.
+That is normal but remember, you didn’t start climbing at your pre-break level.
 You worked hard to get there.
 You did get there.
 And you can get back to and beyond that level.
 It may take a bit of time, but most likely not as long as before.
-You have better technique now and have the confidence that perhaps was lacking when you first started.
-Keep a track on your return progress (Vertical Life app can be of assistance with this if you log your climbs.
+You have a better technique now and have the confidence that perhaps was lacking when you first started.
+Keep track of your return progress (the Vertical Life app can assist with this if you log your climbs.
 You will then have a record of what you have done and can chart your progress).
 Take every little victory, celebrate those victories and be glad you are moving again.

 Welcome to the way back!